olcf/olcf-user-docs/systems/frontier_user_guide.rst

 The standard workflow for program profiling with CrayPat is as follows:

-Load the perftools-base and perftools modules
+#.
+Load the perftools-base and perftools modules.
-Build your application as normal
+#.
+Build your application as normal.
-Instrument the application with pat_build
+#.
+Instrument the application with pat_build.
-Execute the instrumented application
+#.
+Execute the instrumented application.
-View the performance data generated in Step 4 with pat_report and Apprentice2 The following steps will guide you through performing a basic analysis with CrayPat and Apprentice2.
+#.
+View the performance data generated in Step 4 with pat_report and Apprentice2.

+The following steps will guide you through performing a basic analysis with CrayPat and Apprentice2.

 Begin with a fully debugged and executable program.
 Since CrayPat is a performance analysis tool, not a debugger, the targeted program must be capable of running to completion, or intentional termination.